- CMMC vs NIST 800-53: Key Differences for Defense Contractors

 How CMMC Relates to NIST 800-53

-NIST 800-53 contains 1,196 controls organized into 20 families.
-From that master catalog, NIST selected 110 controls relevant to protecting Controlled Unclassified Information (CUI), adapted them for DoD-related environments, and published them as NIST SP 800-171.
-The control language was adjusted to better reflect CUI protection requirements.
-CMMC Level 2 maps directly to those 110 NIST 800-171 requirements.
-CMMC Level 3 goes further, adding requirements from NIST 800-172, beyond what 800-171 covers.
+CMMC connects to NIST 800-53 through two intermediate publications.
+Levels 2 and 3 directly implement NIST 800-171 and 800-172, both built from controls in the 800-53 catalog.
+NIST 800-53 itself catalogs 1,196 security and privacy controls across 20 families.
+From that master catalog, NIST selected 110 controls for protecting Controlled Unclassified Information (CUI), adapted them for DoD environments, and published them as NIST SP 800-171.
+CMMC Level 2 maps directly to those 110 requirements.
+Level 3 adds 24 more from NIST 800-172, built for high-value CUI.

 For a detailed comparison of 800-53 and 800-171, see our NIST 800-53 vs 800-171 comparison.
 For guidance on scoping CUI and FCI for CMMC, see our dedicated guide.